Whether you are presenting orally, visually, through a poster, a performance, or a display

 equipment requests.
 If you are doing a PowerPoint presentation, it is recommended that you

-also bring transparencies of your presentation in case there is a technical problem.
+also bring a backup version of your file(s) in case there is a technical problem.

 Prepare your visual aids well in advance and make sure they are clear.
 Use visual aids